kaisdukes/health-tracker/docs/2023-workout-log.md

 ## Workout priorities and design

-The main muscle groups I really want to focus on are on chest, arms and abs, as I feel these are currently underdeveloped.
+The main muscle groups I really want to focus on are chest, arms and abs, as I feel these are currently underdeveloped.
 However, I still want to do everything else in those 4 days.
 I started by picking the chest focus 4-day split suggestion from [this guide](https://www.muscleandstrength.com/articles/the-ultimate-muscle-building-split-reference-guide.html), which was split out as chest/triceps/abs, legs, chest/shoulders/abs, back/biceps.

 I kept revising this until I got the balance I wanted and in the end the final workout didn't really resemble the starting point.
 But it was good to have something to work with other than a blank piece of paper.
 By the end of the all the revisions, I ended up with chest/shoulders/triceps/abs, back/biceps, chest/shoulders/abs, legs/arms.
 My legs are pretty strong from 10k steps a day and plus my muscle growth tends to be lower body focused as opposed to upper body, given my genetics.
 I'm still going to do squats and leg press once a week, but less of the other leg isolation exercises so I can focus more on arms.